Blog

 Non-EU International flights

-On the other hand, for non-EU international flights your rights are protected under the Montreal Convention and the statute of limitation here is 2 years.
+On the other hand, for non-EU international flights, your rights are protected under the Montreal Convention and the statute of limitation here is 2 years.

 Domestic flights

 Note that domestic flights within the USA are not covered by the Montreal convention or EC261.
-However, you may still be eligible for compensation in case of flight disruptions in the USA.
+However, you may still be eligible for compensation in case of flight disruptions in the USA if you have been denied boarding due to flight overbooking.

 What is the time limit for claiming flight delay compensation in the European Union?

-Although EC261 covers all flights departing from Europe or arriving to the EU and operated by European airlines, no universal time limits apply.
+Although EC261 covers all flights departing from Europe or arriving in the EU and operated by European airlines, no universal time limits apply.
 What is more, there are no template letters used for filing your claim.

-If you’ve ticked all the boxes above and you believe you are eligible for flight compensation, find out the time limits in your country.
+If you’ve ticked all the boxes above, and you believe you are eligible for flight compensation, find out the time limits in your country

 1 year time limit for flight delay compensation

 You will only have a year after the disruption to initiate court actions to claim compensation in Belgium and Poland.
+You need to submit a claim for compensation for domestic flights in Italy in the span of 1 year.

 Flight compensation claims in Belgium are governed by Belgian law.